What is electric welding?

 Definition and Fundamentals of Electric Welding

-Electric welding is a term that encompasses several methods used to join materials, primarily metals, through the application of heat generated by an electric current.
-This process is essential in the manufacturing and metallurgy industry, where precision and durability are sought in the joining of components.
+Electric welding comprises a set of techniques used to firmly join materials, mainly metals, through heat generated by electric currents.
+This process plays a vital role in sectors such as manufacturing and metallurgy, where high-precision joints and exceptional durability are needed to ensure the structural integrity of manufactured components.

 What is Electric Welding?